MadaraUchiha-314/codeforces-auto-tester/README.md

 - Download or Clone is repository
 - Identify a codeforeces contest number (Need not be a current contest) Ex.
 703
 - To fetch testcases type : `python main.py fetch 703`
-- To test your code for a problem (say A)  : `python main.pyt test A`
+- To test your code for a problem (say A)  : `python main.py test A`

 ## Dependencies
 - [Beautiful Soup] (https://www.crummy.com/software/BeautifulSoup/bs4/doc/)